 - Deceased person's domestic partner.

 - Deceased person's children.

-If none of the above parties exist, or choose not to file a wrongful death claim, anyone who could potentially inherit property from the deceased's estate may file a wrongful death lawsuit.
+If none of the above parties exist, or choose not to file a wrongful death claim, anyone who could potentially inherit property from the deceased's estate may file a wrongful death lawsuit in Costa Mesa.
 This may include the following:

 - The deceased person's parents.

 - Named, nonrelated dependents of the deceased.